-Giraffe numbers have declined by almost 40% in the last thirty years to less than 100,000 in the wild.
+Giraffe numbers have declined by almost 30% in just over three decades to approximately 117,000 in the wild.
 It is likely that giraffe numbered ten times as many only a century ago.
-The GAF aspires to securing and increasing current numbers and distribution of giraffe throughout their range in Africa.
-This goal is achievable, especially in coordination with other key conservation efforts where giraffe occupy many of the same landscapes.
+The GAF aims to secure and increase current giraffe numbers and their distribution throughout their range in Africa.
+This goal is achievable, especially in cooperation with other key conservation efforts where giraffe occupy the same landscapes as other focus species.

-GAF identifies and supports the most innovative field conservation actions and campaigns that directly protect and promote conservation of this iconic species.
-If you have a great concept that will actively help save giraffe in the wild, please get in touch and send us a short (one page maximum) summary of your proposed project and anticipated outputs.
+GAF identifies and supports the most innovative field conservation actions and campaigns that directly protect and promote conservation of these iconic species:

 - Action efforts to increase giraffe numbers, distribution and habitat.